 Polyamidimides and Polyimides

 have the highest temperature and chemical resistance and you will find them as I220-enamelled wire or ML240©-enamelled wire at ELEKTRISOLA product portfolio.

 Based on the above mentioned enamel types, you can combine all these enamels with a self bonding coat such as Polyvinylbutyral, Polyamide or Polyester.

 Production Process FOR ENAMELLED WIRE

-For copper wires an 8 mm copper rod (5/16″ in USA) is used as raw material, which, through drawing dies, is drawn to the required bare wire size in several stages.
+For copper wires an 8 mm copper rod (5/16″ in USA) is used as raw material, which is drawn through drawing dies to the required bare wire dimension in several stages.
 The copper rod has to be of high purity (copper content 99.99 %) and consistenly high quality to manufacture fine and ultrafine wires of sizes below 10 µm.
 ELEKTRISOLA uses only pure electrolytic copper ETP1 (copper content min.
 99.99 %) from pre-approved high quality vendors.

 Multiple drawing with cones

 The quality of the copper, the fine tuning between the different drawing stages, and especially the quality of the drawing dies, are all of high importance to achieve a high quality final bare wire.
 The bearing surfxes of the wire drawing dies consist of natural or artificial diamonds or, for heavy wire production, of carbide.